Skip to main content

 • Bhatti, M. Asghar.
 Practical Optimization Methods With Mathematica Applications.
 Springer Telos.

-This page titled 10.2: Linearizing ODEs is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Navin Raj Bora, Dallas Burkholder, Nina Mohan, Sarah Tschirhart, & Sarah Tschirhart via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.2: Linearizing ODEs is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Navin Raj Bora, Dallas Burkholder, Nina Mohan, Sarah Tschirhart, & Sarah Tschirhart via source content that was edited to the style and standards of the LibreTexts platform.